JonPSmith/NetCore.AutoRegisterDi/READMe.md

      .AsPublicImplementedInterfaces();
 ```

+Licence: MIT.

-## Wht have I written this extension?
+## Why have I written this extension?

 There are two reasons: